abdalrahman1510/sports-match-data-scraper/README.md

 # sports-match-data-scraper
-A web scraping project to collect sports match data from the YallaKora website, including championship titles, team names, scores, and match times.
+A web scraping project to collect sports match data from the YallaKora website using Beautifulsoup, including championship titles, team names, scores, and match times.